xyphro/UsbGpib/README.md

 The reason behind the feature is simple: Instead of having a standard GPIB wiring, where you have a single GPIB controller and lots of GPIB devices interconnected, USBGPIB supports only a direct connection of the USBGPIB device to your measurement device.
 If you have like me e.g. 14 Instruments you don't want all to show up in the device manager, if the measurement device itself is powered down - you won't anyway be able to communicate with a powered down device.

 When USB and the GPIB side is connected, the device enumerates.
 The USBGPIB device reads out the ID of the instrument and constructs a unique USB Serial number out of it.
-It is thus easily possible to assiate multiple connected USBGPIB devices with the measurement instrument.
+It is thus easily possible to associate multiple connected USBGPIB devices with the measurement instrument.

-The VISA ressource name is constructed from this USB Serial number.
+The VISA resource name is constructed from this USB Serial number.
 You can identify easily e.g. in NiMax, which device is connected:

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/NiMaxExample.png" width="90%"/>